 - Bring forward any eyewitnesses to support your story.

 - Find video evidence to back your statements.
-For instance, a fight in a nightclub or sporting event is likely to be captured on videotape by cameras at the facilities.
+For instance, a fight in a nightclub or sporting event is likely captured on videotape by cameras at the facilities.
 In today’s Internet age, you also have countless people with cell phones on-hand, phones that can record in an instance.
-If you have such video backing your side of the story, present it to your criminal defense attorney as soon as possible.
+If you have such video backing your side of the story, present it to your Rhode Island criminal defense attorney as soon as possible.

 - Point out any injuries that are likened to self-defense wounds.

 Are You Innocent of a Rape Charge?